vedantt21/nos3-mantle/docs/wiki/Generating_NOS3_Component.md

 ```
    ![generate_template](./_static/adding_nos3_component/generate_template.png)

 After creating your component, you will see a folder created with the name you supplied in the script in /nos3/components.
 Here are the component files you will need to edit for your specific component.
 The next steps will detail what is needed to add your component to cFS, and cosmos.
 The component created is identical to the sample component, so for the remainder of this guide we will be exploring the code in the sample component necessary to add/modify in order for your newly created component to integrate into nos3.
-So, in each step if you see "sample" simply replace with th ename of your new component.
+So, in each step if you see "sample" simply replace with the name of your new component.

 Fidelity to the component is ultimately left up to the user, and "TODO" statements are called out in the component files for what the user needs to modify that may be specific to the new component.
 For examples of different levels fidelity, you can compare and contrast in between the various generic_components, Arducam, Novatel GPS, etc in NOS3.